mpotter/slate/source/index.html.md

   Here's something the QA Tester should consider.
 </pre>

-- Write Acceptance Tests in Fino.
+Write Acceptance Tests in Fino for whichever user paths and corresponding scenarios have been prioritized for Pre-production.

-- Each user path will be contained within the context of a single GitHub Issue.

-- Tests should specify pre-requisite application condition and data for each scenario.
-Right now, this should be documented in the GitHub Issue and implemented manually using Planter.
-Eventually, Fino should be able to document it in a way that Planter can execute directly.
+Tests should specify pre-requisite application condition and data for each scenario.
+Document this information in the GitHub Issue to be implemented manually using Planter.

 ### Examples